zitadel/zitadel/docs/docs/self-hosting/manage/production.md

       HandleInactiveInstances: true
       # As quota notification projections don't result in database statements, retries don't have an effect
       MaxFailureCount: 0
+      # Quota notifications are not so time critical.
+Setting RequeueEvery every five minutes doesn't annoy the db too much.
+      RequeueEvery: 300s
 ```

 ### Manage your Data